SCLOUD-PTE-LTD/docs/private-cloud/user-guide/eip.md

 - Bandwidth: The upper limit of bandwidth egress specified when EIP resources are requested.
 - Bind resource: The resource name and resource ID bound by the EIP, and the resource type can be virtual machine, NAT gateway, load balancer, and VPN gateway.
 - Route Type: The route type defined by the CIDR block to which the EIP address belongs, including default route and non-default route (specified route or unspecified route).
-  - The default route is bound to the virtual resource, and the route with the destination address 0.0.0.0/0 is automatically delivered, which is the default route.
+  - The default route is bound to the virtual resource, and the route with the destination address `0.0.0.0/0` is automatically delivered, which is the default route.
   - Non-default routes are bound to virtual resources, and only routes with user-specified destination addresses are delivered.
 - Billing method: The billing method for EIP addresses, including hourly, annual, and monthly.
 - Created/Expired: The creation time and expense expiration time of the EIP resource.
 - Status: The status of the EIP resource, including requesting, unbound, bound, bound, unbound, modified bandwidth, and deleted.

-The operation items on the list refer to operations on a single public IP address, including binding, unbinding, modifying bandwidth, and deleting, and can be searched and filtered through the search box to support fuzzy search.
+The operation items on the list refer to operations on a single public IP address, including binding, unbinding, modifying bandwidth, and deleting, and can be searched and filtered through the search box to support approximate search .

 In order to facilitate the statistics and maintenance of resources by tenants, the platform supports downloading the list of all external IP resources owned by the current user as an Excel table.
 At the same time, you can unbind and delete External IP addresses in batches.